 Using traditional techniques of selection and cross-pollination, we develop seedlings that yield superior growth, wood quality and survival characteristics.

 Planting and Growing

 We practice precision silviculture, which means that every variable — site preparation, the number of seedlings planted per acre, control of surrounding vegetation, and fertilization — is precisely matched to a site's soil and climatic conditions.

 Thinning and Pruning

 In some regions, we thin our stands at mid-rotation and selectively prune to ensure the best growing conditions.
-These activities ensure we maximize the quality and value of our logs for our customers.
+These activities ensure we maximize our logs’ quality and value for our customers.

 SUSTAINABLE FOREST MANAGEMENT